ADD-SP/ngx_waf/rust/README.md

 promise that the counters stay correct once the segment belongs to somebody else.

+The gates of CI follow that model: the corruption cases and the random operation sequences run with `mise run test-rust` on the fake segment, `mise run test-asan` and `mise run test-miri` run the same tables under AddressSanitizer and Miri, `mise run fuzz` fuzzes the state machine with cargo-fuzz, and `mise run test-sanitize-nginx` runs the end to end checks against an nginx built with AddressSanitizer.
+Neither AddressSanitizer nor valgrind can see a write that stays inside the mapping of the shared memory, which is why the fake segment of the unit tests (a vector, with redzones) is where the layout checks are exercised; `mise run test-valgrind` stays what covers the module inside nginx.

 ## Building

 The nginx `config` script drives cargo; `mise run build` at the repository root